 Each MAC subheader corresponds to either a MAC SDU, a MAC CE, or padding.

-A MAC subheader except for fixed sized MAC CE, padding, and a MAC SDU containing UL CCCH consists of the four header fields R/F/LCID/L. A MAC subheader for fixed sized MAC CE, padding, and a MAC SDU containing UL CCCH consists of the two header fields R/LCID.
+A MAC subheader except for fixed sized MAC CE, padding, and a MAC SDU containing UL CCCH consists of the header fields R/F/LCID/(eLCID)/L. A MAC subheader for fixed sized MAC CE, padding, and a MAC SDU containing UL CCCH consists of the two header fields R/LCID.

-Figure 6.1.2-1: R/F/LCID/L MAC subheader with 8-bit L field
+Figure 6.1.2-1: R/F/LCID/(eLCID)/L MAC subheader with 8-bit L field

-Figure 6.1.2-2: R/F/LCID/L MAC subheader with 16-bit L field
+Figure 6.1.2-2: R/F/LCID/(eLCID)/L MAC subheader with 16-bit L field

-Figure 6.1.2-3: R/LCID MAC subheader
+Figure 6.1.2-3: R/LCID/(eLCID) MAC subheader

 MAC CEs are placed together.
 DL MAC subPDU(s) with MAC CE(s) is placed before any MAC subPDU with MAC SDU and MAC subPDU with padding as depicted in Figure 6.1.2-4.
 UL MAC subPDU(s) with MAC CE(s) is placed after all the MAC subPDU(s) with MAC SDU and before the MAC subPDU with padding in the MAC PDU as depicted in Figure 6.1.2-5.
 The size of padding can be zero.